eoghankealy/excel_project_retail_store_sales/README.md

 ```

-- When filtering for Category and Price all non blank Item cells have the Same Item name, therefore it can be assumed the blanks should have that same name
+- When filtering for Category and Price all non blank Item cells have the same Item name, therefore it can be assumed the blanks should have that same name
 - Used XLOOKUP to fill missing Item names:

 ```